psimanta/ssl-commerz-node/README.md

-# SSLCOMMERZ Payment Gateway integration in NodeJs
+# SSLCOMMERZ Payment Gateway integration in NodeJs (with MERN example)

 It is npm package which provides functionalities to implement SSLCommerz Payment Gateway in Node Based Apps.